djangoaddicts/django-signalcontrol/README.md

 ------------
 - pip install django-userextensions
 - add django-userextensions to your INSTALLED_APPS
-- to include recents tracing, add 'userextensions.middleware.UserRecentsMiddleware' to your middleware
+- to include recents tracking, add 'userextensions.middleware.UserRecentsMiddleware' to your middleware
 - to include views to manage favorites and recents, in the project-level urls.py file add the following to your urls.py: from userextensions.urls import * path('', include('userextensions.urls'), ),